playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 <!-- tabs:end -->

-Here, `Child` is being added and removed from the DOM every time `setShowChild` is clicked.
+Here, `Child` is added and removed from the DOM every time `setShowChild` is clicked.
 Let's say we wanted to add a way to call a `console.log` every time `Child` is shown on screen.

 > Remember, `console.log` _outputs_ data to the user (albeit in a DevTools panel).
 As such, it's technically a side effect to call `console.log`.